Home - Connect to Support

 The Rowans is a day opportunity service providing person-centred support for people over the age of 18 with a variety of care and support needs.

 The Rowans is single-storey and equipped with accessible bathrooms and ceiling track hoists across the service.
-The outside area is fully accessible with seating areas and features two pergolas, various flower and planting beds and a polytunnel area for use in nature and gardening sessions.
+The outside area is fully accessible, with seating areas, two pergolas, various flower and planting beds, and a polytunnel area used during nature and gardening sessions.

-• A people-run café that serves visitors attending meetings and training.
-This experience supports people to develop skills which they can use in future paid jobs.
+• A people-run café: serving visitors attending meetings and training.
+This experience helps people develop skills they can use in future paid work.

-• Computer suite for our newsletter, computer and multimedia sessions.
-These sessions develop people’s computer skills, teach them about online and social media safety.
+• Computer suite: used for newsletters, computer skills and multimedia sessions.
+These sessions develop people’s computer skills, including learning about online and social media safety.

-• Sensory room to meet people’s sensory needs and focus on prescribed stretching and exercise programmes.
+• Sensory room: designed to meet sensory needs and support prescribed mobility, stretching and exercise programmes.

-• Art and craft room where group projects and individual skills are developed together.
+• Art and craft room: where group projects and individual creative skills are developed.

-• Reminiscence and brain-training sessions to support people with acquired brain injury or dementia to support their memory and cognition.
+• Reminiscence and brain-training sessions: supporting people with acquired brain injury or dementia to support their memory and cognition skills.

-• Music, dance, drama and gentle exercise sessions to promote wellbeing and creativity.
+• Music, dance, drama and gentle exercise sessions: promoting wellbeing, movement and creativity.

-• Wellness sessions to support people to stay safe and be healthy.
+• Wellness sessions: supporting people to stay safe and healthy.

-• Level and accessible grounds to facilitate our gardening and nature sessions.
-People grow flowers for the grounds and to sell at our events, vegetables to be used in our cooking sessions, and learn about and support our local wildlife.
+• Level, accessible grounds: used for gardening and nature sessions.
+People grow flowers for the grounds and to sell at our events, vegetables for cooking sessions, and learn about and support our local wildlife.

-• Community links and walking sessions to build up knowledge of our local area and increase confidence for people when interacting outside of the service.
-This also helps to promote and form positive links with organisations and businesses in Worthing, accessing community hubs and resources (eg Dementia Worthing, libraries, in and outdoor gyms, and Buddies café).
+• Community links and walking sessions helps people build knowledge of our local area and increase confidence for people when interacting outside of the service.
+This also helps to promote and form positive links with organisations and businesses in Worthing, accessing community hubs and resources (e.g., Dementia Worthing, libraries, in and outdoor gyms, and Buddies Café).

 • Community based Makaton Choir.

-• Travel training to increase independence and improve safety skills and awareness in the community.
-This includes sessions on the use of mobile phones and "Our Town" safe spaces network when out alone in the community.
+• Travel training helps people increase independence and improve safety skills and awareness when travelling in the community.

 What people say about The Rowans